badlogic/mariozechner.at/src/posts/2025-01-02-prompts-are-code/index.md

 This data structure is the central state that tracks our porting progress.
 The `porting-plan.json` file serves as both the initial input and the persistent state for our LLM program.
 Let's break down what each part means:

-**metadata** - Configuration for the porting session:
+**metadata**: Configuration for the porting session:
 - `prevBranch` and `currentBranch`: The git commits we're porting between
 - `spineRuntimesDir`: Where all the runtime implementations live
-- `targetRuntime`: Which runtime we're porting to (e.g., "spine-cpp")
+- `targetRuntime`, `targetRuntimePath`, `targetRuntimeLanguage`: Which runtime we're porting to and where to find it
-- `targetRuntimePath` and `targetRuntimeLanguage`: Where to find the target code and what language it's in

-**deletedFiles** - Java files that were removed and need corresponding deletions in the target runtime
+**deletedFiles**: Java files that were removed and need corresponding deletions in the target runtime

-**portingOrder** - The heart of the plan.
+**portingOrder**: The heart of the plan.
 Each entry represents a Java file that changed and contains:
 - `javaSourcePath`: The full path to the Java source file
 - `types`: An array of all classes, interfaces, and enums in that file, each with:
   - `name`: The type name (e.g., "Animation")
   - `kind`: Whether it's a class, interface, or enum
   - `startLine` and `endLine`: Where to find it in the Java file
   - `isInner`: Whether it's an inner type
-  - `portingState`: Tracks progress ("pending" or "done")
+  - `portingState`: Tracks progress: "pending" or "done"
   - `candidateFiles`: Where this type likely exists in the target runtime

-The `portingState` field is crucial - it's how the LLM tracks what's been done across sessions.
+The `portingState` field is crucial: it's how the LLM tracks what's been done across sessions.
 When I stop and restart later, the program knows exactly where to pick up.

 But how do we generate all this structured data?
 Before the LLM can start porting, we need to analyze what changed between the two versions and prepare the data in a format the LLM can efficiently query.
 I wrote [`generate-porting-plan.js`](https://github.com/badlogic/spine-port/blob/main/generate-porting-plan.js) to automate this preparation: